WachterJud/qaul.net/clients/hubd/README.md

 A modular and configurable internet overlay server for qaul.net.
 Supports static and semi-dynamic peering over Tcp and Udp.
-Used for backbone infrastructure (routers, extenders, antenna-arays), and development testing.
+Used for backbone infrastructure (routers, extenders, antenna-arrays), and development testing.

 An open test network is available at `hyperion.kookie.space:11443`